 The City of Yakima works with businesses on a complaint driven basis and when City staff note illicit discharges to storm systems.
 If the City receives a complaint or makes an observation about illicit stormwater discharges from one type of business, then the City develops a mailer with stormwater education and pollution prevention material for all of the businesses with similar potential to pollute.
 For example, carpet cleaning businesses have been targeted with mailers in the past.

-In 2022 the City will conduct a mailing to all convenience stores.
+In 2024 the City will conduct a mailing to convenience stores with information on dumpster use and grease storage.

 Engineers, construction contractors, developers and, development review staff and land use planners: